Cloudzero/samwise/README.md

 One of the greatest things about the Serverless Framework CLI (or `sls`) is its ease of use and flexibility.
 With `sls` you could go from and idea to your first running Serverless application with a small amount of yaml and a few lines of code and then on to a running Serverless app with a single command line deploy.
 In addition `sls` provided a clear indication of success or failure after deploy along with a nice summary.

-While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling comes close, but still falls short of this goal :disappointed:
+While all the building blocks are there with the AWS CLI, SAM CLI and API's, the native AWS tooling comes close, yet falls short of this goal :disappointed:

 #### Example:

 **Pure awesome:**

-    $ sls deploy -s dev --aws-profile my-account
+    $ sls deploy --aws-profile <aws profile name> -s <namespace>

 This just isn't possible with the SAM CLI (or `sam`) which requires at least 4 separate commands, each with different command line options to remember.
 When you are trying to rapidly iterate on a project you might find